Former Syrian mayor expelled from Geneva hospital

 Hospital security guards reportedly escorted him off the premises and were obliged to use force to control him.
 Two of Hassan’s friends also reportedly attacked two HUG employees.

-According to the Tribune de Genève, Hassan was released by police on Tuesday after facing a local prosecutor who handed him a 60-day suspended fine for violence and threats against authorities and officials.
+According to the Tribune de Genève, Hassan was released by police on Tuesday.
 He has since returned to France, where he has asylum.

 Hassan was in the media spotlight at the end of 2016 when he made a desperate plea for help as Russian-backed Syrian government forces tighten the noose around the crumbling rebel stronghold of Aleppo.
 At the time, he was received in Brussels, Geneva and by French President François Hollande.